Structure of numerical algorithms and advanced mechanics: Canonical transformations and stability

+Similarly for $F_3$: the first equation in (\ref{f3}) is an implicit equation for determining $Q_i$ in terms of $q_i$ and $p_i$ and the second is an explicit equation for determining $P_i$ in terms of $p_i$ {\it and the updated $Q_i$}.
+This is again sequential updating with $\det M=1$.

-In Hamiltonian mechanics, it is well known that the Hamiltonian is the {\it infinitesimal } generator of time evolution. \cite{gol80, lan60} What is not realized for a long time is that even when the Hamiltonian is used as a {\it finite} time generator, the resulting canonical transformation, through no longer exact in evolving the system forward in time, remained an excellent numerical algorithm.
-Let's take \be F_2(q_i,P_i)=\sum_{i=1}^n q_iP_i+\dt H(q_i,P_i) \ee where $H(q_i,p_i)$ is given by (\ref{sham}).
+Among all canonical transformations, the most important one is when $Q_i\!=\!q_i(t)$ and $P_i\!=\!p_i(t)$, which evolves the {\it dynamics} of the system to time $t$.
+Clearly, in this case, $K(Q_i,P_i)\!=\!H(q_i,p_i)$ and both the new and old variables obey their respective Hamilton's equations.
+For an arbitrary $t$, such transformation is generally unknown.
+However, when $t$ is infinitesimally small, $t\rightarrow \dt$, it is well known that the Hamiltonian is the {\it infinitesimal } generator of time evolution.\cite{gol80, lan60} What was not realized for a long time is that even when $\dt$ is {\it not} infinitesimally small, the resulting canonical transformation generated by the Hamiltonian, through no longer exact in evolving the system in time, remained an excellent numerical algorithm.
+Let's take \be F_2(q_i,P_i)=\sum_{i=1}^n q_iP_i+\dt H(q_i,P_i), \la{f2h} \ee where $H(q_i,p_i)$ is given by (\ref{ham}).
 For this generating function, $\dt$ is simply an arbitrary parameter, need not be small.
-The transformation equations (\ref{f2}) then give, \be P_i=p_i-\dt\frac{\partial V(q_i)}{\partial q_i},\qquad Q_i=q_i+\dt\frac{P_i}m \la{alf2} \ee If one regards $(Q_i,P_i)$ as $(q_i,p_i)$ at a time-step $\dt$ later, then the above is precisely Cromer's algorithm.
-The transformation (\ref{alf2}) is canonical regardless of the size of $\dt$, but it is an accurate scheme for evolving the system forward in time only when $\dt$ is small.
-Similarly, taking \be F_3(p_i,Q_i)=-\sum_{i=1}^n p_iQ_i+\dt H(Q_i,p_i) \ee gives the other canonical algorithm \be Q_i=q_i+\dt\frac{p_i}m,\qquad P_i=p_i-\dt\frac{\partial V(Q_i)}{\partial Q_i}, \la{alf3} \ee which is Stanley's second LPA algorithm. \cite{sta84} These two are the {\it canonical} (literally and technically), first-order algorithms for solving classical dynamic problems.
-For uniformity, we will refer to (\ref{alf2}) and (\ref{alf3}) as algorithm 1A and 1B respectively.
-In algorithm 1A, the momentum is updated first and the updated momentum is used to update the coordinate.
-In algorithm 1B, the coordinate is updated first, and the updated coordinate is used to compute the force to update the momentum.
-This sequentual, alternating updating of conjugate variables, as we have shown, and will see again in Section {\ref{lie}}, is a fundamental characteristic of symplectic integrators.
+The transformation equations (\ref{f2}) then give, \be P_i=p_i-\dt\frac{\partial V(q_i)}{\partial q_i},\qquad Q_i=q_i+\dt\frac{P_i}m . \la{alf2} \ee If one regards $(Q_i,P_i)$ as $(q_i(\dt),p_i(\dt))$, then the above is precisely Cromer's algorithm.
+The transformation (\ref{alf2}) is canonical regardless of the size of $\dt$, but it is an accurate scheme for evolving the system forward in time only when $\dt$ is sufficiently small.
+Similarly, taking \be F_3(p_i,Q_i)=-\sum_{i=1}^n p_iQ_i+\dt H(Q_i,p_i) \la{f3h} \ee gives the other canonical algorithm \be Q_i=q_i+\dt\frac{p_i}m,\qquad P_i=p_i-\dt\frac{\partial V(Q_i)}{\partial Q_i}, \la{alf3} \ee which is Stanley's second {\it Last Point Approximation} algorithm. \cite{sta84} These two are the {\it canonical} (literally and technically), first-order algorithms for evolving classical dynamics.
+For our later purpose of uniformly labeling higher order methods, we will refer to (\ref{alf2}) and (\ref{alf3}) as algorithm 1A and 1B respectively.